Do you fund activities other than research studies, such as research institutes or programs?

 Do you favor proposals that study research use in federal policy as opposed to the state or local level?

 Applicants need to make a compelling case for the level of policy they propose to study and how it will advance theory about the use of research evidence.
-The rationale should support the study’s focus on a specific group of users and their needs and explain why the proposed body of research evidence is relevant to policymakers at that level.
+The rationale should support the study’s focus on a specific group of users and explain why the proposed body of research evidence is relevant to policymakers at that level.

 The Foundation will not support the improvement effort itself.
 The Foundation does support research focused on learning from such attempts.
 This may involve descriptive studies that follow promising cases or studies that examine intentional attempts to improve research evidence use.